nmeri17/suphle-docs/src/docs/v1/middleware/index.md

 - It depends on details read from incoming payload.
 - It doesn't precede routing decision e.g. coordinator/renderer choices.
 Routing work doesn't belong in middleware.

+For instance, an implementation common among many web software is enforcing access-level-control through middleware.
+At worst, user status is evaluated and further execution terminated.
+Aside the risk of forgetting to bind this middleware to a relevant route pattern, it doesn't interact with the request or response objects in any way.
+It entirely is an [authorization](/docs/v1/authorization#Model-based-authorization) responsibility that should be handled in a more robust manner at the over-arching model or service level.

 After confirming middleware is the way to go for given functionality, we can go about creating one by implementing the `Suphle\Contracts\Routing\Middleware` interface.
 A most basic middleware will look like this:

 ```php